 Fly to Dublin Airport, meet your Tour Manager and transfer to your hotel.
-Once checked in you're free to relax and unwind.
+Depending on your arrival time, you are then free to relax and unwind.
 Make the most of the hotel's leisure facilities or perhaps explore delightful Enniscorthy, which lies just a short stroll along the riverside path from the hotel.

 Afer a leisurely morning, we'll head to the county's ancient capital, Wexford.
 This lively, friendly town, with its pretty quayside and narrow winding streets, still retains reminders of its Viking and Norman past.

 Today's excursion takes you to the dramatic uplands of the Wicklow Mountains - much of which is a protected National Park.